Showing posts sorted by date for query ste putnik. Sort by relevance Show all posts

 Rule Britannia!!

-Okay, ST nutters, a couple of years ago I managed to buy myself a mint copy of D-Day by US Gold.
-This is a war game and comes on four disks, so is a pain to someone (like me) who's been spoiled by the luxury of an Ultrasatan.
-However, I couldn't find a hard disk version anywhere so I did what any sane person would do - I asked Peter Putnik.
+A couple of years ago, I managed to buy myself a mint copy of D-Day by US Gold.
+This is a war game on four disks, so it's a pain to someone (like me) who's been spoiled by the luxury of an Ultrasatan.
+However, I couldn't find a hard disk version anywhere, so I did what any sane person would do - I asked Peter Putnik.

-Later, during the World Cup (and after a couple of beers), I finally had myself the hard disk adaptation of this wonky old war game.
-Launching it from my satan is a dream compared to the floppies and I'm really grateful for Peter's commitment to the ST scene.
-Anyhow, what did I think of US Gold's take on this historic moment in time?
+Later, during the World Cup (and after a couple of beers), I had myself the hard disk adaptation of this wonky war game.
+Launching it from my Satan is a dream compared to the floppies, and I'm really grateful for Peter's commitment to the ST scene.
+So, what did I think of US Gold's take on this historic moment?

 Before we begin, June 6th 1944 is a moment in time that we are unable to comprehend but will never forget.
 This video recording and game review is just my humble way to say thank you to those who have served.

-Righto, I think we need to see a screenshot so let's kick it off with the topography of this historic area...
+We need to see a screenshot, so let's kick it off with the topography of this historic area...

 Overlord offers a crude yet incredible insight into the situation on the day.
 Quite frightening!